- What is British Citizenship?

 With our Application Package, your dedicated immigration lawyer will advise you on your application process and eligibility.
 Your caseworker will then complete and submit your forms to the Home Office on your behalf.

 Our Fast-Track Application Package is a premium service for those who need to submit their application in time with their deadlines.
 Your case will become a top priority for our lawyers and you will benefit from our highest-quality services.

 The Appeal Package

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-Once you have submitted form AN and have paid the necessary fees, the Home Office will begin to process your application.
+Once you have submitted form AN and paid the British citizenship application fee, the Home Office will begin to process your application.
 As a guideline, the application process can take up to six months to process but no longer than this meaning you can expect to receive a verdict within this timeframe.

 At present, you are unable to fast-track the citizenship process but this does not mean that you will not receive a decision quicker than the expected six-month waiting time.
 You may receive a decision much sooner.

-While it is possible for refugees to become British nationals, there is a specific route that must be taken to do so.
+While it is possible for refugees to become a British citizen, there is a specific route that must be taken to do so.

 There are three specific stages of this route for refugees, which is explained in the Borders, Citizenship and Immigration Act of 2009.

 These stages are as follows: